 To generate nowcasts for a state, the model trained with its corresponding regional data was extrapolated to the state level.
 For this extrapolation, the model formulation, described above and trained using regional ILI as the response variable, was applied using an ARIMA fit of regional ILI and state GET query fractions as explanatory variables.
 We refer to this form as RRS.
-Two other alternate forms were explored: RRO, where the state's ILI estimate is simply its region's ARIMA estimate, and RRR, where the state's GET query fractions were replaced with the query fractions for its parent region.
+Two other alternate forms were explored: RR0, where the state's ILI estimate is simply its region's ARIMA estimate, and RRR, where the state's GET query fractions for its parent region.